 - Spousal RRSP: Who will pay the tax at the time of withdrawal?

-- Can I recontribute to my RRSP+ after redeeming part of my shares?
+- Can I recontribute to my RRSP+ with the Fonds after redeeming part of my shares?

 - The Fonds’ share redemption policy requires a 730-day holding period.
 Should I stop contributing two years before retiring?